-Neve Tesedek was established by a few Sephardic Jewish families who wished to form a new Jewish community outside over-crowded Jaffa.
-It was named Neve Tsedek, a phrase from Jeremiah 50:7 which means “Oasis of Justice”.
-In retrospect, Neve Tsedek was indeed the Oasis – of modern Tel-Aviv.
-The colony was designed as a quarter with narrow streets and low-rise buildings, some bearing elements of Art Nouveau and later of Bauhaus style.
+Neve Tzedek was established by a few Sephardic Jewish families who wished to form a new Jewish community outside the overcrowded Jaffa.
+They named it Neve Tsedek (נוה צדק), a phrase from Jeremiah 50:7 which means “Oasis of Justice.”
+In retrospect, Neve Tsedek was indeed the Oasis – of modern Tel Aviv.
+The founders designed the colony as a quarter with narrow streets and low-rise buildings, some bearing elements of Art Nouveau and later Bauhaus style.

-In its heyday Neve Tsedek residents included future Nobel Prize author Shai Agnon, and famed artist Nahum Gutman.
-However, over the years the community aged and the buildings were worn out.
-By the 1960s Neve Tsedek was so dilapidated, the municipality of Tel-Aviv intended to tear it down for new high-rise buildings.
-But at the same time the historic school building of Tel-Avia, Gimnasia Herzlyiah, was cleared for a new high rise, which led to a public cry to conserve historical buildings.
-Setting a new conservation policy, Neve Tesedek were now protected, and over the years most of the neighborhood was renovated with careful attention to preserving its original design.
-The gentrification of the neighborhood is now a model for conservation in Israel.
+In its heyday, Neve Tsedek residents included future Nobel Prize author Shai Agnon and famed artist Nahum Gutman.
+However, the community aged, and the buildings were worn out.
+By the 1960s, Tel Aviv’s intended to tear the neighoborhood down for new high-rise buildings.
+But at the same time, the historic school building of Tel Aviv, Gimnasia Herzlyiah, was cleared for a new high rise, which led to a public cry to conserve Israel’s historical buildings.
+Setting a new conservation policy, Neve Tzedek was now protected, and over the years, most of the neighborhood was renovated with careful attention to preserving its original design.
+The gentrification of the neighborhood is now a model for conservation in all of Israel.

 Touring Neve Tsedek

-The quaint village-like neighborhood of Neve Tsedek is a popular destination for locals and tourists alike.
-A variety of art galleries, boutique shops, and cafes are lined along Shabazi Street.
-The former community’s school is now a renowned dance and theatre center, and there is a charming museum devoted to Nahum Gutman artwork.
+The quaint village-like neighborhood of Neve Tzedek is a popular destination for locals and tourists alike.
+Various art galleries, boutique shops, and cafes are lined along Shabazi Street.
+The former community’s school is now a renowned dance and theatre center (Suzan Dallal), and there is a charming museum devoted to Nahum Gutman’s artwork.

-A tour of Neve Tsedek can be combined with a guided day tour of Jaffa and Tel-Aviv.
+A tour of Neve Tzedek can be combined with a guided day tour of Jaffa and Tel Aviv.